-The Republic of Zimbabwe (hereinafter referred to as "Zimbabwe") and the International Atomic Energy Agency (hereinafter referred to as "the Agency") have agreed as follows:
+The Central African Republic and the International Atomic Energy Agency (hereinafter referred to as "the Agency") have agreed as follows:

-- I. (1) Until such time as Zimbabwe has, in peaceful nuclear activities within its territory or under its jurisdiction or control anywhere, - (a) nuclear material in quantities exceeding the limits stated, for the type of material in question, in Article 36 of the Agreement between Zimbabwe and the Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons (hereinafter referred to as "the Agreement"), or - (b) nuclear material in a facility as defined in the Definitions, the implementation of the provisions of Part II of the Agreement shall be held in abeyance, with the exception of Articles 32, 33, 38, 41 and 90.
+- I. (1) Until such time as the Central African Republic - (a) has, in peaceful nuclear activities within its territory or under its jurisdiction or control anywhere, nuclear material in quantities exceeding the limits stated, for the type of material in question, in Article 36 of the Agreement between the Central African Republic and the Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons (hereinafter referred to as "the Agreement"), or - (b) has taken the decision to construct or authorize construction of a facility, as defined in the Definitions, the implementation of the provisions of Part II of the Agreement shall be held in abeyance, with the exception of Articles 32-38, 40, 48, 49, 59, 61, 67, 68, 70, 72-76, 82, 84-90, 94 and 95.

-- (2) The information to be reported pursuant to paragraphs (a) and (b) of Article 33 of the Agreement may be consolidated and submitted in an annual report; similarly, an annual report shall be submitted, if applicable, with respect to the import and export of nuclear material described in paragraph (c) of Article 33. - (3) In order to enable the timely conclusion of the Subsidiary Arrangements provided for in Article 38 of the Agreement, Zimbabwe shall notify the Agency sufficiently in advance of its having nuclear material in peaceful nuclear activities within its territory or under its jurisdiction or control anywhere in quantities that exceed the limits or six months before nuclear material is to be introduced into a facility, as referred to in section 1 hereof, whichever occurs first. - 11.
-This Protocol shall be signed by the representatives of Zimbabwe and the Agency and shall enter into force on the same date as the Agreement.
+- (2) The information to be reported pursuant to paragraphs (a) and (b) of Article 33 of the Agreement may be consolidated and submitted in an annual report; similarly, an annual report shall be submitted, if applicable, with respect to the import and export of nuclear material described in paragraph (c) of Article 33. - (3) In order to enable the timely conclusion of the Subsidiary Arrangements provided for in Article 38 of the Agreement, the Central African Republic shall: - (a) notify the Agency sufficiently in advance of its having nuclear material in peaceful nuclear activities within its territory or under its jurisdiction or control anywhere in quantities that exceed the limits, as referred to in section (1) hereof, or - (b) notify the Agency as soon as decision to construct or to authorize construction of a facility has been taken, whichever occurs first.

+II.
+This Protocol shall be signed by the representatives of the Central African Republic and the Agency and shall enter into force on the same date as the Agreement.